-In selecting capital projects and acquisitions to pursue, Keyera pays close attention to both the macro-economic trends that affect its business, as well as the particular needs of customers and potential customers.
-This has allowed Keyera to successfully secure appropriate contractual underpinnings for its major capital projects.
+Grounded in its overall business strategy, Keyera considers a number of factors when evaluating capital projects and acquisitions, including: (i) customer needs, service demands and willingness to commit to contractual terms; (ii) fit within Keyera's value chain; (iii) potential to generate ancillary opportunities; (iv) expected returns; and (v) relevant macroeconomic trends.
+Keyera's approach to customer service and its experience in joint venture relationships have allowed it to secure contractual underpinnings for its major projects and have provided flexibility in how it is able to deliver these projects.
 The following tables highlight some of the key acquisitions and capital projects which were either completed in the last three years or are under development or construction.
 See "Business of Keyera" for more information on each of these initiatives and "Forward Looking Statements" and "Risk Factors" for more information on the factors that could affect the development of projects that have not yet been completed.
 For all construction projects, estimated completion times assume that construction proceeds as planned and that, where required, all regulatory approvals and other third party approvals or consents are received on a timely basis.